Winter Village Small World Play

 Add pine cone trees to the town.
 Sprinkle the trees with glitter or add tiny bits of cotton fluff snow.

-If space allows, set up your small world town on a table where it remains accessible for playing as well as viewing.
+Set up your small world town on a table.
+It will be accessible for playing as well as viewing.

 Set up the small world in an area on the floor.

 - Place a piece of plywood or sturdy cardboard under a white covering to allow the town to be moved out of the way when necessary.